(actuators, check below)

-A potentiometer (or “pot”) can be used to provide an analog input to a IpsonLab/Microlab terminal.
-Using the configuration in Figure 3, a pot will vary the input voltage to the terminal from 0-5v – in other words, the full input range of the terminal.
+A potentiometer (or “pot”) can be used to provide an analogue input to a interface terminal.
+Using the configuration below, a pot will vary the input voltage to the terminal from 0-5v – in other words, the full input range of the terminal.
 10k is a typical value for use in this configuration, but anything from 1k to 1M should work fine.

-Resistive sensors, such as photo-resistors, force sensing resistors (FSRs) or flex sensors, can be wired in either configuration shown in Figures 4 and 5.
-Using the Figure 4 configuration, the terminal voltage
+Resistive sensors, such as photo-resistors, force sensing resistors (FSR’s) or flex sensors, can be wired in either configuration shown below.
+Using the left configuration (active low), the terminal voltage

-will decrease with increasing resistance.
-Using the Figure 5 configuration, the terminal voltage will increase with increasing resistance.
+will decrease with decreasing resistance.
+Using the right configuration, the terminal voltage will decrease with increasing sensor resistance.
 Use whichever configuration is most convenient for your application.

 Digital output: Relays, solenoids and motors

-Digital outputs can be used to switch DC electromechanical devices such as relays, solenoids and motors using the circuit in Figure 8.
+Digital outputs can be used to switch DC electromechanical devices such as relays, solenoids and motors using the circuit on the right.
 The device is represented as a coil in the circuit.
-When the terminal outputs a high level (5v), it will switch on the NPN transistor, which will allow current to flow through the coil and turn on the device.
-Vcoil is dependent on the device’s voltage requirements (i.e. it does not need to be 5v).
-The transistor type is dependent on the device’s voltage and current requirements.
+When the terminal outputs a high level (5v), it will switch on the NPN transistor, which will allow current to flow through the coil of the relay and turn on the device.